The most versatile and trusted commercial ethanol extractors and distillers.

 Labs processing large volumes of botanicals with a many potential add-ons.

 Extracting botanicals through distillation in extremely efficiently.
 Suited for Warm and Cold Wash methods of extraction, steam distillation, solvent recovery and spirits distilling.
 The extractor can be used as a highly-efficient vacuum oven for dehydrating or decarboxilating botanicals.

-Smaller labs or businesses processing material for bulk extract or specific compounds.
+Smaller labs or R&D. Ideal for businesses processing material for bulk extract or specific compounds.

 Coldfinger units make it possible to extract and separate compounds like terpenes, cannabinoids, and so much more.